exceptionless/Website/2017-03-08-email-logging-ui-improvements-foundatio-updates-live-code-demo.md

 ## Exceptionless.NET

 * We added SetException EventBuilder overload so you can submit any event type with an exception object.
 * Then, we fixed an issue where the client could blow up on startup while trying to wire up to trace listeners.
-  * Finally, we also fixed an issue where signed web packages http handlers weren&#8217;t being registered with the right namespace.
+* Finally, we also fixed an issue where signed web packages http handlers weren't being registered with the right namespace.

 [View Repo](https://github.com/exceptionless/Exceptionless.Net)

 ## Foundatio

 * Attempted to track down issues where the redis queues would stop processing.
 * Worked with Microsoft to get our unit tests discoverable on the new csproject format.
 * Added new [Foundatio.Jobs commands package](https://github.com/exceptionless/Foundatio/commit/50dddaa52d3cc929a62d42b40f8d767e4f916545) that allows you to quickly discover and get command line help on your jobs.

 [View Repo](https://github.com/exceptionless/Foundatio)

 ## Foundatio.Repositories

 * Fixed various issues with running data migration scripts for the first time.
-  * Fixed an issues with GetByIds where falling back to search wouldn&#8217;t take into account multiple pages of results.
+* Fixed an issues with GetByIds where falling back to search wouldn't take into account multiple pages of results.

 [View Repo](https://github.com/exceptionless/Foundatio.Repositories)